vacer25/CMPE-327/README.md

   `-d`</br>
   Set to automatically delete generated output files after test case is done, if this is not set all the generated output files are kept

+  `-p {all,failed,none}`</br>
+  Set the printout mode, valid modes are:</br>
+  `all`: All the test case results are printed</br>
+  `failed`: Only results of failed test cases are printed</br>
+  `none`: Nothing is printed (this mode is for mutation testing)

+  `-t test [test ...]`</br>
+  Set names (RxTy) of test cases to run, if this is not set all the test cases will be run

-### Misc.
+## Misc.
-This code is tested on Windows 10 and Linux 4.4.0-92-generic only
+This code is tested on Windows 10, Ubuntu 16.04, and and Linux 4.4.0-92-generic only

-- Feel free to create an issue if something does not make sense
+- Please create an issue if something does not make sense / does not work
 - Pull requests welcome